Anton

 I like puzzles, feta cheese and travelling.
 When I'm not daydreaming (therefore, mostly at night) I study logic and computation with applications to machine reasoning.

-Currently, I'm a PhD student at the krdb group of unibz supervised by Alessandro Artale and Nicola Gigante.
+Currently, I'm preparing to defend my PhD thesis, written at unibz under the guidance of Alessandro Artale and Nicola Gigante.

 Research (dblp)

-A temporal graph evolves in time by adding, removing and changing nodes and edges.
-A logic program works over temporal graphs: it uses logical reasoning to derive implicit information from the facts present in the graph and answer queries.
+A temporal graph evolves in time by adding, removing and changing its nodes and edges.
+A logic program uses logical reasoning to derive implicit information from the facts present in the graph and answer queries.

 Side Project: Ontoplex